a3lachi/javacrawler/README.md

 A Google crawler that extracts urls from the search engine.

 ## Compilation
-Download the Selenium package https://www.selenium.dev/downloads/, after extraction you will find a jar selenium-java-<version>.jar: The main Selenium library and the rest of jars.
+Download the Selenium package https://www.selenium.dev/downloads/, after extraction you will find a jar selenium-java-<version>.jar, the main Selenium library and the rest of jars.
 The compilation goes as follow :

 <pre>